anthony2025/react-mxmaps/README.md

 3. Each address is run multiple times through the services, each time trimming more of it from the end.
 This has the effect of making the address more general, increasing our chances of finding a match.

-This is a rather crude method, and at some point completely unprecise method, but it allowed me to geocode 41% of the markers.
+This is a rather crude method, and at some point completely unprecise, but it allowed me to geocode 41% of the markers.
 In a real application, similar but more sofisticated approaches can be used to increase both the accuracy, and the efficacy of our approach.
 Two possible examples:

 - [Place Autocomplete][autocomplete] service allows you to set strict or lax boundaries in which to request the predictions.
 In our case by setting these boundaries to Mexico City we would cut a lot of the current noise and inacuraccy we are getting.
 - We can parse the address to make our trimming more intelligent.
 [Query Autocomplete][query] service can helps us with this, by giving us substrings and matched terms of an address query.